notwa/minisat/README.md

 Further information (and slightly dated resources) is available in [SATLIB — The Satisfiability Library.][satlib]

-In particular, MiniSat is a popular basis for experimenting with new ideas to solve problems more efficiently, due to the software's code being relatively short and simple.
+MiniSat is a popular basis for experimenting with new ideas to solve problems more efficiently, due to the software's code being relatively short and simple.

-MiniSat's many variations have ranked on or won [many competitions,][satcomp] under many names such as [COMSPS,][comsps_archive] [Glucose,][glucose] [Maple,][maple] and more.
+MiniSat's many derivatives have ranked on or won [many competitions,][satcomp] under many names such as [COMSPS,][comsps_archive] [Glucose,][glucose] [Maple,][maple] and more.